playerank/WikiFootballData/README.md

 # Goal

-To create a web platform accessible to all to share analytical football data which are processed by users through the "soccerLogger" application (https://github.com/playerank/soccerLogger).
+To create a web platform accessible to all to share analytical football data which are processed by users through the [soccerLogger](https://github.com/playerank/soccerLogger)<br/> application.

 # Description